behradtbr/Image-Segmentation_Interpore/README.md

-# Multiphase Image Segmentation of Naturally Fractured Media
+# Multiphase Image Segmentation of Naturally and induced Fractured Media

 This repository contains the research code related to the article: